• Skip to main content

 Trigger-Point Injections

 A local anesthetic is injected into pain trigger points, which are usually within a muscle.
-Depending on what the doctor decides, the anesthetic may be combined with a steroid.
+Depending on what the family medicine provider decides, the anesthetic may be combined with a steroid.

 Not all chronic pain sufferers have trigger points.
 However, those with fibromyalgia and myofascial pain syndrome, for example, usually do have trigger points – so this treatment can be very effective for those whose chronic pain is caused by those conditions.